genshin-base/main-site/data/translated/builds/en.md

 Requires you to trigger its passive by hitting the enemy's weak points, **falls off if compared with other options without the passive triggered.**

 **[The Stringless<br>
-](#weapon:the-stringless)Main DPS Childe should only use this weapon in teams where you are Vaporising your Burst,** as the Elemental Mastery substat loses alot of value in other teams.
+](#weapon:the-stringless)Main DPS Childe should only use this weapon in teams where you are Vaporising your Burst,** as the Elemental Mastery substat loses a lot of value in other teams.
 If Childe is being used as a **Nuke Support only for his Vaporised Burst damage, R5 Stringless will rank just below Thundering Pulse.** Note that the stringless elemental skill passive does not affect Childe's melee stance auto attacks.

 **Regarding Artifact Sets**